Important information you need to know

 9.3 Each Child Account can only be loaded by you from your Account.
 A friend or relative can also load Child Account using a valid URL (available from within the Online Portal) which you or the Cardholder may have issued, however the funds will go into your Account and then will be automatically transferred to the Child Account.
 Loads are applied immediately.

 10.1 A Child Savings Account can be loaded via transferring funds from a Child Account by either the Cardholder or the Account Holder or by transferring funds from your Account.
 Loads are applied immediately.

 11. CARD EXPIRY

 11.1 The expiry date of a Card is printed on the front of the Card.
 A Card will not be usable if it has expired.
-Upon expiry, a replacement Card will be sent out to the address we hold.
+Upon expiry, a replacement Card will be sent out to the address we hold, as long as no dormancy fee is being charged.
 The Cardholder will be able to use their existing PIN for a replacement Card.

 11.2 Any outstanding Available Balance on the Child Account at expiry will remain yours for a period of six years from the expiry date.
 Subject to paragraph 12.3, you can request a refund anytime within this period by contacting Customer Services.
 We will not return any funds remaining on the Child Account after six years from expiry and this Agreement will terminate.